 - Renewal applicants only: must complete hours and submit Volunteer Record form as required in prior year award letter

 Recipients will be selected based on one or more of the following:

-- academic achievement and promise
+- academic and non-academic achievements

 - financial need